 Are there any crayfish burrows in your area?
 Whether you have lots or none, and even if they're unlikely to be Central North burrowing crayfish, you can ultimately help improve the maps for all species.
 Fill out this questionnaire.
 Record what you've seen, or perhaps invite a detailed survey in future by volunteers.

 You can also record what you've seen on the smartphone app iNaturalist.
 Upload the app (it works for both Android and iPhone), and join the iNaturalist project 'Claws on the Line'.

 Follow the instructions to record your observations to the project and ensure that everyone's privacy is respected.
-Precise locations of crayfish chimneys will not be shared elsewhere without your permission.
+Precise locations of crayfish burrows will not be shared elsewhere without your permission.

 Help with more surveys

 Some landowners are inviting Claws on the Line to thoroughly survey their land, so that we can map Central North burrowing crayfish locations in detail.

 Could you lend a hand?
 Provide your details in the questionnaire.

 Would you like your school to get involved?
 Our Expedition Class trials have been very popular!
 Or would you like a community workshop?
 Let us know via the questionnaire.

 Usually all you see of a burrowing crayfish is the opening to its burrow – a 2-5 cm diameter hole in the mud.
 Below the surface, however – sometimes a metre or two below, depending on how far it needs to burrow to reach the water table – is a little crayfish.